-If you have never attended a therapy session before, you might be curious about what to expect in therapy with a Counselor and Therapist.
-First of all, it’s totally normal to be nervous about your first session.
+If you have never attended a therapy with a therapist before, you might be curious about what to expect.
+It is totally normal to be nervous about your first session.
 I went through therapy myself, so I know what it’s like to be sitting in your chair.
-Below we will discuss what you should expect in therapy so you can take the fear of the unknown out of the equation.
+Below I will discuss what you should expect in therapy so you can take the fear of the unknown out of the equation.

-After getting scheduled for an appointment with Fort Wellness Counseling, you will receive an emailed appointment reminder, reminding you about your upcoming session.
-You will also receive a text message about the appointment with the address.
+After getting scheduled for an appointment with me at Fort Wellness Counseling, you will receive an emailed appointment reminder about your first session of therapy.
+On the day of the appointment I will send you a text message reminder about the appointment with the address.
 Feel free to respond that you will make it or if you have any questions, as this reminder will be coming directly from me.
-It’s also helpful to prepare for your first session by mapping out your drive to the office so that you are not having to do this last minute, which would undoubtedly make it nerve wrecking!
+Map out the drive ahead of time so you are not having to do this last minute!
+Not doing so might make it nerve wrecking.
 You can click here to see exactly where we are located.

-Upon finishing the paperwork, you will walk into my office.
+Upon finishing the paperwork, we will head into my office.
 We will spend the first 5 to 10 minutes reviewing the paperwork, what to expect in therapy, how confidentiality applies to therapy, my cancellation policy, and other items on the Orientation & Informed Consent Form.
 After reviewing this information, we will then be able to get started with the counseling process.

 The first question I like to start sessions with is something along the lines of, “what brings you in here today” or, “where do you want to start?”
 This is usually the part where you will explain the presenting reasons for attending therapy.
 I will ask some follow-up questions to get a good understanding of the problem.